Help Wanted is now available at Smashwords and at Amazon.

 The main character, Amy, represents a good friend of mine.
 I was a witness to some of the horror, and the rest I heard about first hand, in detail, promptly.
 I wish I could have helped “Amy” more, but she and I both agree that getting her story out, as a caution to others, is important.

 I asked “Amy” if there was an organization she’d like my readers to donate to, and without skipping a beat she said WEAVE.
 WEAVE Inc., is an organization here in Sacramento that helps victims of abuse, and women and children at risk.
-I plan to donate 50% of my royalties from Help Wanted to WEAVE, and — like I did with the Young Survival Coalition and Silver Linings – I will include a link in the book that goes straight to WEAVE’s donation page.
-Or you can donate to WEAVE directly.
+Here you can donate to WEAVE directly.

 A very bad thing happened to a friend of mine.
 I saw a lot of it, heard more.
 She survived to ask that I tell her story, and when I asked her what charity I could donate some of my royalties to – and encourage my readers to donate to – she immediately said “WEAVE!”